-Ian wrote Evinia and told her that Four Strong Winds was about them; he’s said he wrote the song in 20 minutes while thinking about her.
-Despite both Ian Tyson and Evinia Pulos being in relationships and marriages (3 for her, 2 for him) with other people over the next 50+ years, they have never stopped writing and calling each other.
+Ian wrote Evinia and told her that Four Strong Winds was about them; he later said he wrote the song in 20 minutes while thinking about her.
+Despite both Ian Tyson and Evinia Pulos being in relationships and marriages (3 for her, 2 for him) with other people over the next 50+ years, they never stopped writing and calling each other.

 Below, Sylvia and Ian Tyson sing Four Strong Winds live on their television reunion special in 1986.

 Ian & Sylvia moved to New York City and frequented the same Greenwich Village Cafe’s as Bob Dylan, the Byrds, and Peter, Paul and Mary and other contemporaries.
-24-year-old Sylvia Fricker married 31-year-old Ian Tyson in June 1964, and their son Clay (Clayton) Dawson Tyson was born in 1966.
+Sylvia Fricker was 24 when she married 31-year-old Ian Tyson in June 1964.
+Their son Clay (Clayton) Dawson Tyson was born in 1966.

-The Western Writers of American chose Someday Soon as one of the Top 100 Western songs of all time.
-Below, Ian & Sylvia Tyson sing Someday Soon with Judy Collins on their 1986 reunion special.
+The Western Writers of American chose Someday Soon as one of the Top 100 Western Songs of all time.
+Ian & Sylvia Tyson sang Someday Soon with Judy Collins on their 1986 reunion special.

 Meanwhile, Ian & Sylvia had released more albums and had some Adult Contemporary chart success in Canada on with their version of Canadian singer-songwriter Gordon Lightfoot‘s Early Morning Rain (1965).